Syrian army, rebel clashes bring conflict to Iraq doorstep

 SOUND OF EXPLOSIONS

-"We have been hearing the sound of explosions and guns in Yaarabiya for the past three days," said Ali Shibaib, who lives 300 metres from the border post in Iraq.
+"We have been hearing the sound of explosions and guns in Yaarabiya for the past three days," said Ali Shibaib, who lives 300 meters from the border post in Iraq.

 "The Syrian regular army troops are stationed between the Iraqi army and the Free Syrian army," he added.